Machine-learning regression methods for American-style path-dependent contracts: Introduction

+Evaluating and calculating sensitivities for financial products with early-termination clauses presents significant challenges, especially when these products have path-de\-pen\-dent structures.
+Traditional techniques, such as least-squares Monte Carlo (LSMC) simulations, can struggle with the ``curse of dimensionality."
+LSMC relies on ordinary least-squares (OLS) approximation, which requires the selection of appropriate \textit{basis functions}.
+As the dimensionality of the regression basis increases, the performance of LSMC deteriorates, growing polynomially or even exponentially with the number of risk factors, as discussed in Section~2.2 of~\textcite{Longstaff2001}.
+Therefore, the selection of the basis function is crucial for the analysis in this paper.

+The aim of this paper is to examine the performance of various regression methods in pricing and computing sensitivities.
+We will discuss the advantages and limitations of modern approaches made possible by recent advances in machine learning, which serve as alternatives to traditional polynomial basis functions.
+Specifically, we will enhance regression-based methods by introducing alternative basis function choices derived from randomized neural networks and signatures, and we will analyze whether this approach offers a promising solution to the challenges posed by path-dependent early-terminating financial products such as Asian options, look-back options, and callable certificates.
+Instead, for computing option sensitivities, particularly Delta and Gamma, this paper complements these techniques with Chebyshev interpolation.

-This paper mainly focuses on applying these machine learning techniques to the problem of pricing Asian and look-back options.
-Additionally, we discuss some applications on callable certificates.
-Asian and look-back options are usually traded in over-the-counter (OTC) markets, providing investors with opportunities to capitalize on the average or extreme values of underlying asset prices over a predetermined period.
+Asian and look-back options are usually traded in over-the-counter markets, providing investors with opportunities to capitalize on the average or extreme values of underlying asset prices over a predetermined period.
 The time window associated with these options can either be fixed, where the average or extreme value is calculated over a specific period, or rolling, where the calculation period continuously updates as time progresses.
-In certain cases, these contracts may also incorporate early-termination features, allowing investors to exit the position before expiration, as described in \textcite{Kao2003, Bernard2014, Goudenege2022}.
-In the context of commodity markets, these types of optionalities can be regarded as exemplifying Swing contracts.
+In certain cases, these contracts may also incorporate early-termination features, allowing investors to exit the position before expiration, as described in~\textcite{Kao2003, Bernard2014, Goudenege2022}.
+In the context of commodity markets, these types of options can be regarded as exemplifying Swing contracts.
 Swing contracts allow the holder to adjust the quantity of the underlying asset delivered or received within a specified time frame.
-We refer to \textcite{Thompson1995,Barrera2006,Daluiso2023} for further details.
+We refer to~\textcite{Thompson1995,Barrera2006,Daluiso2023} for further details.

+The dimensionality issue, mentioned above, is especially pronounced in the presence of path dependence.
+Alternative approaches explored in the literature include partial differential equation methods (e.g., \textcite{dai2010lattice,federico2015finite}) and lattice-based techniques (e.g., \textcite{bernhart2011finite,lelong2019pricing}), with the latter often applied to price options on averages.
+However, such methods are typically constrained to settings with limited complexity, for instance, moving-average options with a monitoring window of at most ten observations (e.g., \textcite{bernhart2011finite,lelong2019pricing}).